 What my days look like vary quite a lot.
 One part of my time goes to customer care of old clients – having follow-up meetings, helping them develop how they use LeadDesk and making sure they get what we have promised in time.
 Another part of my time goes to finding and meeting possible new clients.
 I have recently started working mainly with in-bound clients that use the LeadDesk software for customer support, and with these clients I have realized that it takes much longer to get to a deal compared to contact centre clients using the product for outbound purposes.
-With the inbound clients it takes between 5-10 meetings before you get forward and therefore currently a lot of my time goes to meeting new possible clients.
-At the Helsinki office we currently have a person booking new meetings with prospects, and therefore I also help him find new leads while he then does the booking.
-What I like with this job is definitely the variation – there is no day like the other!
+With the in-bound clients it takes between 5-10 meetings before you get forward and therefore currently a lot of my time goes to meeting new possible clients.
+What I like with this job, is the variation – there is no day like the other!

-What are the best parts of working at LeadDesk?
+What are the best parts about working at LeadDesk?

 What I especially enjoy with working at LeadDesk is my colleagues – the team is the biggest asset we have!
 But I also really like to work with our clients.
 I enjoy the Account Manager role where I get to create customer relations and take care of these.
 Furthermore, the freedom, flexibility and variety in this job is something that fits me well.
-As long as you make sure to do and deliver what you are supposed to, you have the freedom to plan your days as you see it supports your work in the best possible way.
+As long as you do what you are supposed to do, you have the freedom to plan your days in a way that it supports your work in the best possible way.

-Looking back at the year and a half or so you have been with us.
+Looking back at the time you have been with us.
 What have you learned?

-Any greetings for people considering to apply for a job at LeadDesk?
+Any advice for people who are considering a job at LeadDesk?

 I would recommend LeadDesk as a good alternative if you are interested in SaaS, IT and fast-growing companies.
 Internationality is very present at LeadDesk, it is a nice working environment and an interesting product.
 The company grows and there is a lot of potential both in the product and at our clients.
 I feel that this job suits someone who works quite independently and takes own initiative.
-Of course, there is always someone ready to help you out if you need it – but it also requires that you actively ask for it.
-It is also still a small company compared to big listed companies and therefor there are not as many clearly defined processes, but at the same time this gives the possibility to freedom and flexibility.
+Of course, there is always someone who is ready to help you out if you need it – but it also requires that you actively ask for it.